dhiraj0ryz/SAS-NOTES/README.md

 run;
 It returns 0 observation as IF condition applied after merging.
 Since there is no observation in which value of score is less than or equal to 30, it returns zero observation.

+9.01 - PROC FREQ EXPLAINED WITH EXAMPLES

+Create a sample data set

+The program below creates a sample SAS dataset which would be used in further examples to explain PROC FREQ. data example1;
+input x y $ z;
+cards;
+6 A 60
+6 A 70
+2 A 100
+2 B 10
+3 B 67
+2 C 81
+3 C 63
+5 C 55
+;
+run;

+Example 1 : To check the distribution of a categorical variable (Character)

+Suppose you want to see the frequency distribution of variable 'y'.

+*Example - to check frequency distribution of variable* proc freq data = example1;
+tables y;
+run;

+The TABLES statements tells SAS to return n-way frequency and crosstabulation tables and computes the statistics for these tables.

+It answers a question 'which category holds the maximum number of cases'.
+In this case, the category 'C' contains maximum number of values.

+TIP:
+Categorical variables are of two types - Nominal and Ordinal.
+A nominal variable is a categorical variable in which categories do not have any order.
+For example, gender, city etc. An ordinal categorical variable has categories that can be ordered in a meaningful way.
+For example, rank, status (high/medium/low) etc

+Example 2 : To remove unwanted statistics in the table

+Suppose you do not want cumulative frequency and cumulative percent to be displayed in the table.
+The option NOCUM tells SAS to not to return cumulative scores.

+*Example - to check frequency distribution of variable y (not including commulative freq)*

+proc freq data = example1;
+tables y /nocum;
+run;

+ If you want only frequency, not percent distribution and cumulative statistics.

+*Example - to check frequency distribution of variable y (not including commulative freq, no percent)*

+proc freq data = example1;
+tables y /nopercent nocum;
+run;

+Example 3 : Cross Tabulation ( 2*2 Table)
+Suppose you want to see the distribution of variable 'y' by variable 'x'.

+*Example - to check frequency distribution of variable y*x(cross tabulation)*

+proc freq data = example1;
+tables y * x;
+run;

+Example 4 : Show Table in List Form

+proc freq data = example1;
+tables y * x / list;
+run;

+Example 5 : Hide Unwanted Statistics in Cross Tabulation

+ *Example - to check frequency distribution of variable y*x(hiding unwanted stats)*

+proc freq data = example1;
+tables y * x / norow nocol nopercent;
+run;
+The NOROW option hides row percentage in cross tabulation.
+Similarly, NOCOL option suppresses column percentage.

+Example 6 : Request Multiple Tables
+Suppose you want to generate multiple crosstabs.
+To accomplish it, you can run the command below-

+ *Example - to check frequency distribution of variable y*(X Z) (hiding unwanted stats)*

+proc freq data = example1;
+tables y * (x z) / norow nocol nopercent;
+run;
+The tables y*(x z) statement is equivalent to tables y*x y*z statement.
+In this case, it returns two tables - y by x and y by z.

+Example 7 : Number of Distinct Values

+The NLEVELS option is used to count number of unique values in a variable.

+proc freq data = example1 nlevels;
+tables y;
+run;
+In this case, it returns 3 for variable Y.

+Example 8 : Use WEIGHT Statement

+The WEIGHT statement is used when we already have the counts.
+It makes PROC FREQ use count data to produce frequency and crosstabulation tables.

+Data example2;
+input pre $ post $ count;
+cards;
+Yes Yes 30
+Yes No 10
+No Yes 40
+No No 20
+;
+run;
+proc freq data=example2;
+tables pre*post;
+weight count;run;

+Example 9 : Store result in a SAS dataset

+Suppose you wish to save the result in a SAS dataset instead of printing it in result window.

+proc freq data = example1 noprint;
+tables y *x / out = temp;
+run;

+The OUT option is used to store result in a data file.
+NOPRINT option prevents SAS to print it in results window.

+Example 10 : Run Chi-Square Analysis

+The CHISQ option provides chi-square tests of homogeneity or independence and measures of association between two categorical variables.
+Also it helps to identify the statistically significant categorical variables that we should include in our predictive model.
+All the categorical variables with a chi-square value less than or equal to 0.05 are kept.

+ *Example - to check frequency distribution of variable y*x with chi-square analysis

+proc freq data = example1 noprint;
+tables y * x/chisq;
+output All out=temp_chi chisq;
+run;

+Example 11 : Generate Bar Chart and Dot Plot

+The bar chart can be generated with PROC FREQ.
+To produce a bar chart for variable 'y', the plots=freqplot (type=bar) option is added.
+By default, it shows frequency in graph.
+In order to show percent, you need to add scale=percent.
+The ODS graphics ON statement tells SAS to produce graphs.
+Later we turn it off.

+ *Example - to Generate Bar Chart*

+Ods graphics on;Proc freq data=example1 order=freq;
+Tables y/ plots=freqplot (type=bar scale=percent);
+Run;
+Ods graphics off;

+Similarly, we can produce dot plot by adding type=dot.
+See the implementation below-

+ *Example - to Generate Dot Plot*

+Ods graphics on;
+Proc freq data=example1 order=freq;
+Tables y/ plots=freqplot (type=dot);
+Run;
+Ods graphics off;

+Example 12 : Include Missing Values in Calculation

+By default, PROC FREQ does not consider missing values while calculating percent and cumulative percent.
+The number of missing values are shown separately (below the table).
+Refer the image below.

+Proc freq data=sashelp.heart;
+Tables deathcause;
+Run;

+By adding MISSING option, it includes missing value as a separate category and all the respective statistics are generated based on it.

+ *Example - to include missing values in proc freq*

+Proc freq data=sashelp.heart;
+Tables deathcause / missing;
+Run;

+Example 13 : Ordering / Sorting

+In PROC FREQ, the categories of a character variable are ordered alphabetically by default.
+For numeric variables, the categories are ordered from smallest to largest value.

+To sort categories on descending order by frequency (from largest to smallest count), add ORDER=FREQ option

+ *Example - ordering/sorting in proc freq*

+Proc freq data=sashelp.heart order = FREQ;
+Tables deathcause / missing;
+Run;

+It is generally advisable to show distribution of a nominal variable after sorting categories by frequency.
+For ordinal variable, it should be shown based on level of categories.

+To order categories based on a particular FORMAT, you can use order = FORMATTED option.